SHARE

 HTTPS can improve website speed through HTTP/2, which supports multiplexing (sending multiple requests at once), reducing latency and enhancing performance.
 Websites using HTTP may load slower because they typically rely on older communication methods, such as HTTP/1.1, which lacks multiplexing and efficient data transfer techniques.

 Google considers HTTPS a ranking factor, helping secure websites rank higher in search results.
-Websites with HTTPS appear more trustworthy, attracting more visitors and enhancing user engagement.
+Additionally, combining HTTPS with semantic SEO strategies can further boost your site’s visibility and relevance in search engines.

 Web browsers such as Google Chrome and Mozilla Firefox label HTTP sites as “Not Secure,” alerting users before they enter personal information.
 This warning can decrease trust and cause more visitors to leave the site quickly.
 On the other hand, a website with HTTPS assures users that their data is safe, which can boost engagement and increase conversions.